Frances Polidori: Biography

 and posed as a model for some of his early paintings.
 The work The Girlhood of Mary Virgin of 1849 is particularly significant.
 As the author writes in a letter to Charles Lyell, the theme of the painting is education.
 The son projecting his family experience, enhances the qualities of the mother who is depicted in the act of educating her daughter Christina.
 The two lend their figures to Anne, who oversees the education of her young daughter Mary, intent on embroidering, while her father, in the background, works in the vineyard.
 Various other symbols complete the picture.

 In 1863, Lewis Carroll, a close friend of the family, took several group portraits of the Rossettis.

-Frances died on 8 April 1886 and was buried with her husband and Dante's wife, Elizabeth Siddall, in the family grave on the west side of Highgate Cemetery in London.
+Frances died on 8 April 1886 and was buried with her husband and Dante Gabriel's wife, Elizabeth Siddal, in the family grave on the west side of Highgate Cemetery in London.
 Later burials in the same grave are Christina Georgina (1895) and William Michael (1919).
 The ashes of four grandchildren have also been subsequently buried in the grave.